mitkeng/CCS_Focusing/README.md

-## CCS Focusing is sequential machine learning model implemnted in a python platform for use to reduce the number of conformers sampled post conformation generation.
+## CCS Focusing is sequential machine learning model implemented in a python executable platform for use to reduce the number of conformers sampled post conformation generation.
 This is done by predicting their gas phase collisional cross section values (molecular discriptor).
 <br />
 <br />
 <br />